OFandoud/GCP-project/README.md

 ## How to deploy this app on gcp
-- In final-lab-gcp you will find terraform infrastruture code that build all infra you need to start the app.
+- In [terraform code] you will find terraform infrastruture code that build all infra you need to start the app.
-- after that you will need t
+- In [kubernetes code] you will find kubernetes files to deploy the app on your kubernetes claster.
 ### Requirements

 #### System